Kentucky Route 90: Barren and Metcalfe Counties

 Kentucky Route 90 begins at Cave City at an intersection with KY 70, equipped with a traffic light, in the one part of the city where many restaurants, hotels, and gas stations are located.
 It is a major tourism hot-spot due to the close proximity to Mammoth Cave National Park, in nearby Edmonson County, along with few other attractions along KY 70 west of the city.
 Signs at the I-65 exit tend to imply that KY 90 ends at the exit itself, while official state highway documents indicate that the end is at the intersection with KY 70, about 100 yd from the interchange itself.
 In spite of this, both KY 70 and KY 90 markers appear on the signage for Exit 53 of I-65.

 After KY 90's first mile (1.6 km), it intersects U.S. Route 31W, still within city limits of Cave City.
-KY 90 then heads into a south-southeasterly path to the Barren County seat, Glasgow, where it crosses the Veterans Outer Loop (US 68) passes the local Walmart and a local Marquee Cinema, and then has junctions with US Highways 31E and 68 Business, which is co-joined with Kentucky Route 80 in this area.
+KY 90 then heads into a south-southeasterly path to the Barren County seat, Glasgow, where it crosses the Veterans Outer Loop (US 68) just past the Glasgow Municipal Airport, and then has junctions with U.S. Highways 31E and 68 Business, which is co-joined with Kentucky Route 80 in this area.
 It also has an intersection with US 31E's business loop at the Barren County courthouse.
-Before leaving the city of Glasgow, KY 90 has an intersection with the Louie B. Nunn Cumberland Parkway at the exit 14 interchange on the southeastern side of the city.
+Before leaving the city of Glasgow, KY 90 has an intersection with the Louie B. Nunn Cumberland Expressway at the exit 14 interchange on the southeastern side of the city.

 After leaving Glasgow, the highway continues in a southeasterly fashion and passes through the small town of Eighty Eight, and then goes into southern Metcalfe County, and passes through Summer Shade and Beaumont, intersecting KY 163, which connects Edmonton and Tompkinsville, and descends a hill at the headwaters of Marrowbone Creek (the valley of which it follows for about 10 miles) and passes through Willow Shade and the Marrowbone State Forest and Wildlife Management Area, entering Cumberland County.

 Cumberland and Clinton Counties

 KY 90 passes through Marrowbone and the county seat, Burkesville, where it has a concurrency with KY 61.
-It turns due east, crosses the Cumberland River, and has intersections with roads leading to Dale Hollow Lake State Park, and then goes into Clinton County, where, for about 1.5 mi, it is co-joined with US 127, which is the core route of the annual World's Longest Yard Sale (a.k.a.
+It turns due east, crosses the Cumberland River, and has intersections with several roads that lead to Dale Hollow Lake State Park, and then goes into Clinton County, where, for about 1.5 mi, it is co-joined with US 127, which is the core route of the annual World's Longest Yard Sale (a.k.a.
 The Highway 127 Corridor Sale), which takes place in early August.
 It cuts through the northern prong of Poplar Mountain, which once had coal mines, and then into Wayne County, where it generally follows a sinkhole plain at the foot of the Pottsville Escarpment, the boundary between the East Kentucky Coal Field and the Eastern Pennyroyal, a limestone karst region.